Forethought-Technologies/AutoChain/README.md

 Large language models (LLMs) have shown huge success in different text generation tasks and enable developers to build generative agents based on natural language objectives.

-However, most of the generative agents require heavy customization for a specific purpose, and adapting to different use cases is sometimes overwhelming using existing tools and framework.
+However, most of the generative agents require heavy customization for specific purposes, and adapting to different use cases is sometimes overwhelming using existing tools and framework.
 As a result, it is still very challenging to build a customized generative agent.